Nath5/frogoracletradingdocs/docs/sr_strategies.md

 ![image](_media/confluence_1.png ':size=100%')

-## Support Becomes Resistance and Vice Versa (SBR)
+## Support Becomes Resistance (SBR)

-This is one of the most successful strategies leveraging the indicator levels.
+This is one of the most successful strategies leveraging the indicator levels and works in both the Long and Short directions.
 The typical trade involves identifying a critical level (one where consolidating has happened at that level before breaking).
 Scaling in as price approaches the level and having a stop under (or over depending on the direction of the trade) the level.
 This creates a good risk to reward ratio.

 * Find an area of strong reaction where price jumps away from a level.
 * Finding more than one reaction increases the likelihood of that level being defended.